jorgeanais/apolo/README.md

  2. `clustering`: this module has the tools to perform clustering itself.

- 3. `data`: this module include data relevant to tiles in the region of interest and stellar cluster.
+ 3. `data`: this module include data relevant to tiles in the region of interest and stellar clusters.

  4. `test_tools`: functions used to test different clustering approaches, before launch the search stage.